 With the purpose of shifting the concept of spintop play to be considered an object of play theory as opposed to an instrument of developmental benefits, this research paper hopes to add to the current discussions in the history of play studies about the importance of simplicity, materiality and tradition when it comes to children playing.
 By so doing, it challenges scholars to rethink the role of supposedly humble toys in supporting lively play ecologies and revealing some of the basic features of play that cut across age, culture and historical time.

+Recent syntheses have also emphasized the importance of play as an active, process-based experience rather than solely as a vehicle for learning outcomes, particularly in non-digital and open-ended play contexts (Zosh et al., 2018).

-The paper is a conceptual and theoretical analysis and not an empirical or systematic review.
-It combines the standard theories of play to redefine the spintop play as a unique form of play using the available literature to support and not to exhaust it.
+This paper is a conceptual and theoretical analysis rather than an empirical or systematic review.
+It does not aim to measure developmental outcomes, test hypotheses or generalize findings from observational or experimental data.
+Instead, it draws on established literature in play theory, affordance theory and embodied cognition to analytically examine spintop play as a form of process-oriented, materially grounded play.
+Empirical examples cited in the paper are used illustratively to support theoretical arguments not as evidence of causal or statistical relationships.

+Objectives of the Study

+The present study is guided by the following objectives:

+To conceptually examine spintop play as a distinct form of play characterized by embodied action, exploration, mastery and social negotiation.

+To analyze how the material affordances of spintop toys contribute to process-based play experiences rather than outcome-oriented developmental functions.

+To situate spintop toys within broader cultural and transgenerational play ecologies, highlighting their theoretical relevance in contemporary play studies.

+Scope of the Study

+The scope of this manuscript is limited to theoretical and conceptual contributions to play studies.
+While developmental concepts such as motor coordination, attention or social interaction are referenced, the paper does not assess or quantify developmental change.
+Instead, its primary contribution lies in advancing play theory by foregrounding play as a process—emerging through embodied interaction, material affordances and social engagement—rather than as a mechanism for developmental measurement.

 2. Spintop Toys as a Distinct Play Form

 As early as the 1950s, play scholarship has stressed that play cannot be defined as a single activity but rather as a constellation of forms influenced by context, culture, materiality and agency of participants (Huizinga, 1955; Sutton-Smith, 1997; Burghardt, 2005).
 Among these pluralities, some forms of play, including pretend play, rule-based games and digital play, have been given a lasting focus in theoretical studies, whereas other forms of play are relatively under-researched.
 Spintop play is one of them.
 It is not frequently theorized as a specific form of play, although it has a long history and is commonly absorbed under such wider descriptions as motor play or object manipulation.
 The argument in this part is that spit topp play is a singular and theoretically significant form of play that is characterized by material limitations, embodied requirements and emergent play dynamics.